SaqibS/np/README.md

 NP helps here too - simply pipe the command output to NP, and you'll see the output in Notepad.
 For example: "dir c:\ | np".

+## Using a Different Text Editor

+In the above, I've talked about Notepad, as that's the text editor I use for reading/simple editing of text files.
+A friend asked me if I would make it work with other text editors - so now you can specify the full path to your prefered editor in the "editor" environment variable.
+You can do this in Control Panel -> System -> Advanced -> Environment Variables.

 ## Feedback

 I wrote this small tool in just a few minutes one afternoon, but found it rather handy - so I'm posting it publicly in case anyone else finds it useful.